 access control means an electronic or manual process used to control access to a building or site

-closed circuit television (CCTV) means a camera surveillance system that transmits and records images
+CCTV (closed circuit television) means a camera surveillance system that transmits and records images

-University of Waikato student accommodation means a hall of residence, apartment or other student accommodation owned and/or operated by the University.
+University student accommodation means a hall of residence, apartment or other student accommodation owned and/or operated by the University

-- The purpose of CCTV systems on the University’s campuses is to:
+- The purpose of CCTV systems on University premises is to:

-- enable monitoring and surveillance to assist with the prevention, detection and investigation of criminal behaviour, including the identification and apprehension of persons committing offences on or around campus
+- enable monitoring and surveillance to assist with the prevention, detection and investigation of criminal behaviour, including the identification and apprehension of persons committing offences on or around University premises

-- protect University owned and/or operated property, buildings and critical infrastructure
+- monitor and protect University owned and/or operated property, buildings and critical infrastructure and other assets

-- assist with monitoring and enforcement of traffic related incidents on the campus
+- assist with the monitoring, review and enforcement of traffic related incidents on University premises

-- assist in the investigation of suspected breaches of University policy and codes of conduct by staff or students
+- assist in the investigation of suspected breaches of University policies and/or codes of conduct by staff, students and visitors

 - verify identification for the purposes of access control to University buildings and to alert authorised security personnel of persons of interest who could potentially present as a threat to the safety and wellbeing of staff, students and visitors

-- provide data analytics to enhance the operational effectiveness of the University through improved building management systems, energy consumption and environmental best practice, and
+- provide data analytics to enhance the operational effectiveness of the University including improved building management systems, energy consumption, environmental best practice, resurface allocation and management, and

-- monitor the assembly and movement of people around campus to assist with campus development planning.
+- monitor the assembly and movement of people around University premises to assist with campus development planning.

-- CCTV systems in use on University campuses comprise a range of fixed-position cameras, pan tilt and zoom cameras, motion-activated recorders, monitors, digital recorders and public information signs.
+- CCTV systems in use on University premises comprise a range of fixed-position cameras, pan tilt and zoom cameras, motion-activated recorders, monitors, digital recorders and public information signs.

-- CCTV images and recordings are stored on secure servers in a secure location and are accessible by authorised personnel only.
+- CCTV footage is stored on secure servers in a secure location and is directly accessible by authorised security personnel only.